Off-The-Beaten-Path Places In Tokyo

 Near Tsukiji Fish market south of Ginza is the Hamarikyu Gardens, another off-the-beaten-path Tokyo garden.
 After eating your fill of street seafood in Tsukiji or shopping in bustling Ginza, you can take a break from the crowds here.

 Hamarikyu Gardens feels like a small Shinjuku Gyoen, with a pond in the middle and several well-preserved Japanese homes.
 It borders a canal that feeds in to Tokyo Bay, so you can see (and hear) some large ships in the distance.
 A long path loops around the park, plus there are small paths you can follow into forests and over small hills.
-Tokyo Tower is nearby too!
+The expansive park and its remote location make it a great hidden gem to escape the crowds in Tokyo.

 Nezu Shrine is an impressive off-the-beaten-path Tokyo shrine, hidden in the Ueno area of Tokyo.
-This shrine’s claim to fame is the row of red torii gates, the most famous ones in Japan being the Fushimi Inari Shrine in Kyoto.
+This shrine’s claim to fame is the row of red torii gates, (a small version of the famous Fushimi Inari Shrine in Kyoto).
 It’s also a common place for locals to come and take their official wedding pictures.

 If you are visiting Nezu Shrine in April, you’ll experience the azalea season, where a wall of purple, red, and white flowers line one side of the shrine.
 A path runs through the flowers, and a koi pond sits at the base, making it one of the most picturesque places in Tokyo in April.

 Tucked away at the base of Tokyo Tower is Zojoji Temple.
-It was built in the 1300’s, then moved to Tokyo in 1598 by Tokugawa Ieyasu, the first shogun of the Tokugawa Shogunate.
+It was built in the 1300’s on the outskirts of the city, then moved to its current location in Tokyo in 1598 by Tokugawa Ieyasu, the first shogun of the Tokugawa Shogunate.

 The temple has a large grounds area but few visitors, giving it the full feel of Tokyo off-the-beaten-path.